Learning Constrained Distributions of Robot Configurations with Generative Adversarial Network: Experimental Results

 \subsection{Discussion}

+From the experiment results, we show that GAN can learn to generate good quality samples close to the desired manifold.
+In addition, we can conclude from the motion planning results that it has good coverage over the distribution of robot configurations.
+There is no guarantee, however, that the distribution is perfectly covered, so in some rare cases the motion planning may fail to find a feasible solution, but using a hybrid sampling strategy recovers the completeness guarantee.

+We manage to get good performance even with quite a basic GAN structure.
+Note that the GAN framework is trained without considering collision, unlike in the example of the 2-link robot in Section III.A.
+This means that the resulting sampler does not depend on the environment, and it works directly in any environment even with moving obstacles.
+We also show that the framework is easily adapted to different robots by the experiments on the Panda and Talos robot.
+Given any new robot and its constraints, we only need to formulate the cost functions corresponding to the constraints and generate the dataset, then the GAN framework can be trained quickly.

+The stability criteria that we use here is static stability.
+In~\cite{ren2020learning} and~\cite{Pignat20CORL}, GAN has been shown to work well for problems with dynamics, so it would potentially be possible to extend our approach to generate more dynamical motions by including dynamic stability criteria such as Zero Moment Point (ZMP)~\cite{kajita2003biped} or Contact Wrench Cone Margin~\cite{dai2016planning}.

-From the results, we see that GAN enables us to generate good quality samples close to the desired manifold, even when using a quite basic GAN structure.
-Since it is a very flexible tool, there are a lot of potential improvements that can be pursued in future work.
-As done in~\cite{Ichter2018}, if we generate many planning data in a given environment, we can condition GAN on initial and goal configurations to obtain samples that are relevant for the task, instead of trying to cover the whole distributions.
-GAN also works well with high dimensional inputs such as images, so that it would be possible to train the GAN with some environment representation (e.g.\ voxel data or depth image) to generate samples that avoid collisions in different environments.
-Since GAN can be conditioned on the desired target location, it is possible to use it for generating biased samples in task space.
+Since GAN is a very flexible tool, there are a lot of potential improvements.
+As in~\cite{Ichter2018}, by generating many planning data in a given environment, we can condition GAN on initial and goal configurations to obtain samples that are relevant for the task, instead of trying to cover the whole distributions.
+GAN also works well with high dimensional inputs such as images, so it would be possible to train with the environment representation (e.g.,\ voxel data or heightmap) to generate samples that avoid collisions in different environments.
+Since GAN can be conditioned on the desired target location, we can also use it to generate biased samples in task space.

-In this paper, we use an ensemble of networks as generator to cover the multimodal distribution.
-While this works very well in our application, there is no guarantee that it will cover all the modes in the actual distribution.
-For the sampling-based motion planning, a simple strategy to overcome this is to also do uniform sampling with some specified probability (e.g. 20\% of the time) in addition to GAN sampling.
-This will keep the probabilistic completeness property of the algorithm.
-There are also other methods that attempt to handle this mode collapse issue, e.g.\ using minibatch features~\cite{TimSalimansIanGoodfellowWojciechZarema2018} or unrolled GANs~\cite{Liu2016}.
+In this paper, we use an ensemble of networks as the generator to cover the multimodal distribution.
+There are also other methods that attempt to handle this mode collapse issue, e.g.,\ using Wasserstein loss~\cite{arjovsky2017wasserstein} or unrolled GANs~\cite{Liu2016}.
+We will investigate these approaches in our future work.